In the Wake of Great Explorers

 Enjoy a traditional kayaking demonstration and the Sisimit museum.
 The Inuit invented the ‘qajaq’ in Greenland.
 Experience the Greenlander kayak roll first hand.
 Sisimut museum features local cultural history and exhibits different periods of the city’s history and its surroundings.

-Birth of Icebergs - Ilulissat - Full Day
+Capital of Greenland - Nuuk - Full Day

 Terms, conditions and restrictions apply; pricing, availability, and other details subject to change and/ or apply to US or Canadian residents.
 Please confirm details and booking information with your travel advisor.